What We Can Do For You

 We can provide you with objective and considered legal advice from a position of many years of experience and study.
-To do that, we need complete instructions from you including copies of all relevant documents.
-If we are not given complete instructions or all the relevant documents, our advice to you may be incomplete or wrong or we may not provide advice about the best solution available to you.
-If you are not sure whether something is relevant or important, tell us as we are in the best position to judge whether or not something is relevant or important.
+To best serve you, we need complete instructions from you including copies of all relevant documents.
+If we are not given complete instructions or all the relevant documents, our advice to may be incomplete or wrong or we may not provide advice about the best solution available to you.
+If you are not sure whether something is relevant or important, let’s talk about it.
 Our legal advice may change if new information and documents come to light.

-We will respond to your questions in writing or orally as soon as possible.
-It is important to understand that we have many clients and we must make judgments about what work must be given priority.
-When appropriate, you will be the client receiving that priority, but there will be times when we may have to complete work for other clients prior to attending your work.
-We will ensure that your interests are not prejudiced.
+Your matter is important to us as we will respond to your questions in writing or orally as soon as possible.
+It is important to understand that we must make judgements about what work must be given priority.
+When appropriate, you will be the client receiving that priority as we are fortunate to have numerous clients given our reputation for exceptional client service.

-If your usual lawyer is on leave or is otherwise unavailable and cannot respond to your questions in the timeframe you would like, let us know and we will have another lawyer from our office assist you.
-We will let you know if your lawyer will be going on leave if you have an event coming up.
+If your usual lawyer is on leave or is otherwise unavailable and cannot respond to your questions in the time frame you would like, let us know and we will have another lawyer from our office assist you.

 What We Can’t Do For You